KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/homework/homework.md

 # Homework {#homework}

 The more you practice, the more comfortable you’ll feel!
-Work through the following tutorial on your own time at home to help reenforce what you learned.
+Work through the following tutorial on your own time at home to help reinforce what you learned.

 {% hint style='tip' %}
 ##### Hey Slacker!